Nordic Walking Cardiff | Penarth | Dinas Powys | Cowbridge | Barry

 Nordic Walking In Penarth, Cardiff, Cardiff Bay, Cowbridge, Dinas Powys & Barry

-Next Nordic Walking 1 hour Beginner inroductory group course Starting January 2017 in Penarth and Cardiff Bay, Cost £15.
-Please Contact us direct for more information.
+Next Nordic Walking 1 hour Beginner inroductory group course Starting February 2021 in Penarth and Cardiff Bay, Cost £15 (minimum 6 pupils) Please Contact us direct for more information.

 John also offers programmes including Nordic walking for amateur and professional golfers.